Cost of Sealing Pavers: A Budget Breakdown

 The most straightforward factor in your sealing cost is the size of the area.
 Professionals typically price their services by the square foot, so a sprawling paver driveway will naturally cost more to seal than a cozy patio.
 Generally, you can expect to pay between $0.50 and $2.50 per square foot.
 For a small patio under 200 square feet, your cost might be in the $100 to $400 range.
 A medium-sized space (200-500 square feet) could run from $400 to $1,000, while larger projects over 500 square feet often cost $1,000 or more.

-Your Paver Material
+Does Your Paver Material Change the Price?

 Not all pavers are the same, and the material your patio or pool deck is made from plays a role in the sealing cost.
 Natural stone pavers, for example, can be more porous and may require a specialized sealer, which can be more expensive than standard options for concrete pavers.
 The texture and type of material also affect how much cleaning and preparation are needed before the sealer can be applied.
 Different materials absorb sealer at different rates, which can influence both the amount of product and the labor time required for the job.

-The Condition of Your Pavers
+Why the Condition of Your Pavers Matters

 The current state of your pavers is a major cost driver.
 A successful sealing job requires a clean, stable surface for the product to adhere properly and provide lasting protection.
 If your pavers have weeds growing between the joints, deep-set oil stains, or a white, chalky film called efflorescence, they will need intensive cleaning before any sealer is applied.
 Similarly, if you have loose or broken pavers or if the joint sand has washed away, those repairs will need to be addressed first.
 This essential prep work adds to the overall labor and material costs.

-Your Location and Local Labor Rates
+How Your Location Influences Labor Costs

 Where you live matters when it comes to paver sealing costs.
 Labor is a significant part of the final bill, often making up 50% to 70% of the total price for a professional service.
 Labor rates can vary quite a bit from one city to another, and costs in Orange County will reflect the local market.
 A contractor’s quote will include the time and expertise needed to properly clean, prep, and seal your specific project.
 That’s why getting a detailed estimate from a local company is the best way to understand the true cost for your home.